Laboratory of Microbial Genetics

 Zuzana Alexiová

 RNDr.
-Dobroslava Bujňáková, PhD.
+Dobroslava Bujňáková, PhD. – head of the laboratory

 Ing. Ľudmila Hamarová, PhD.